What is your business actually worth to a buyer?

 Buyers don't just buy revenue.
 They buy predictable, transferable, de-risked businesses.
 Here are the eight factors that move your number — and where most businesses have the biggest gaps.

-What happens to the business if you disappear for 90 days?
-If the answer is "it slows down" — you have work to do.
-If the answer is "it falls apart" — buyers will price that in heavily.
+What happens if you disappear for 90 days?
+If the answer is "it slows down" you have work to do.
+If the answer is "it falls apart" buyers will price that in heavily.

-Is the revenue attached to you personally, or to the business?
+Is revenue attached to you personally, or to the business?
 Relationships that live in your contacts don't transfer.
-Buyers are paying for what stays after you leave.
+Buyers are paying for what stays after you walk out the door.

-Does the business run on documented processes, or on tribal knowledge?
 Buyers pay for systems, not for key people.
-If it only works because the right people show up, it's fragile.
+If your business only works because the right people show up every day, it's fragile.
+Documentation turns knowledge into transferable value.

-If your top three clients represent 60% of revenue, buyers see a liability, not an asset.
-Diversified revenue across many relationships transfers at a premium.
+If your top three clients represent 60% of revenue, buyers see a liability not an asset.
+Diversified revenue across many relationships commands a premium at exit.

-Clean books, accurate records, and a clear picture of true profitability.
-Not a mix of personal and business expenses.
-Not a story — a number you can stand behind in due diligence.
+Clean books, accurate records, a clear picture of true profitability.
+Not a mix of personal and business expenses — a number you can stand behind when the buyer's accountants arrive.

-Is revenue growing, flat, or declining?
-Momentum matters to buyers.
+Momentum matters.
 A business trending up gets a premium.
 A business trending flat — even a profitable one — gets a discount.
+Buyers pay for what's coming, not just what's here.

-Does the business have something defensible — a niche, a reputation, a client base that would be difficult to replicate?
+A niche, a reputation, a client base that would be difficult to replicate — these command multiples.
 Undifferentiated businesses compete on price.
-Positioned businesses command multiples.
+Positioned businesses don't.

 Working backwards from your exit.